Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 In the ML-Agents framework, an agent passes its observations to its brain at each simulation step.
 The brain, then, makes a decision and passes the chosen action back to the agent.
 The agent code executes the action, for example, it moves the agent in one direction or another, and also calculates a reward based on the current state.
 In training, the reward is used to discover the optimal decision-making policy.
 (The reward is not used by already trained agents.)

 The Brain class abstracts out the decision making logic from the agent itself so that you can use the same brain in multiple agents.
 How a brain makes its decisions depends on the type of brain it is.
 An **External** brain simply passes the observations from its agents to an external process and then passes the decisions made externally back to the agents.
 During training, the ML-Agents [reinforcement learning](Learning-Environment-Design.md) algorithm adjusts its internal policy parameters to make decisions that optimize the rewards received over time.
 An Internal brain uses the trained policy parameters to make decisions (and no longer adjusts the parameters in search of a better decision).
 The other types of brains do not directly involve training, but you might find them useful as part of a training project.
-See [Agent Brains](link).
+See [Brains](Learning-Environment-Design-Brains.md).

 ## Observations and State